Book – Jesus Merch: A Catalog in Poems

-My first full-length collection Jesus Merch: A Catalog in Poems is out now and can be purchased from its publisher Fernwood Press, or on Amazon (please leave a review!), Bookshop.org, Barnes & Noble’s website, or from an order placed at your favorite independent/small bookstore.
+My first full-length collection Jesus Merch: A Catalog in Poems is out now and can be purchased from its publisher Fernwood Press, Bookshop.org, or your favorite independent/small bookstore….or yes, on Amazon (please leave a review!).

 Inspired by Victorian board games, listings for vintage Sunday school materials and Christian games on Etsy and eBay, and “Religious Items” for sale from online retailer OrientalTrading.com, Jesus Merch uses poetry to explore the possible meanings – both inspiring and troubling – of material objects.
 The poems become springboards for questions of faith as well as conversation partners for personal experiences of heartbreak, longing, and loss.